 1. What is chest wall pain?

-Chest wall pain may feel as though it’s coming from the breast, but really it comes from somewhere else.
+Chest wall pain may feel like it’s coming from the breast, but really it comes from somewhere else.
 It’s also known as extra-mammary (meaning outside the breast) pain.

-Chest wall pain can have a number of causes, including:
+Chest wall pain can have several causes, including: